 Miami.
-See it like a native. was a fascinating ad campaign in the late 1970s.
+See it like a native. was an award winning ad campaign in the late 1970s.
 The most popular ad poster was kinda risqué and I read that it is still not allowed on Facebook.
-You can buy one of the vintage posters on eBay for $5,000.
+You could once buy one of the vintage posters on eBay for $5,000.

 Read on so you can See Miami.
 Like a Native.

 High rise development up and down the South Florida coast have turned the sleepy, quaint beaches of my childhood into playgrounds for jet setters.

 Two amazing South Florida beaches that remain virtually untouched are state parks: Cape Florida (at the south end of Key Biscayne) and John U. Lloyd (in Dania Beach, 10 miles north of North Miami Beach).

 A third beach has changed a lot—some say improved while others disagree.
 Haulover Park features the longest undeveloped beach area in South Florida (1.5 miles), the likely marina you will use to go deep sea fishing, and a fantastic kite flying area.

 The “improvements” include a dog park and one of the world’s most popular clothing-optional beach areas.
 So now you know where to go to get an all-over tan before your See Miami like a Native model session.

 See also these Miami scenic drives.

 On the way to Cape Florida you pass through Crandon Park.
 The beach is the highlight of Crandon Park but there is much, much more to do here.
 Crandon beach is very popular because a sand bar protects swimmers from the big waves.

 On one field trip, a teacher took a small group to observe the various eco-systems.
 A sea urchin floated on my foot and I kicked it off resulting in a classmate getting soaked and an ensuing water fight.
 Ah, good times.
 Sorry, Todd and Mr. Kappes.